DisconnectedW/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a project to build a program that simulates a game of five of rock-paper-scissors using the browser console
+This is a project to build a website that simulates a game of rock,paper,scissors that ends when a player reaches 5 points.